ArnaudBuchholz/reserve/doc/testing ui5/Executing tests.md

 * `tests` : an array aggregating the information reported by [QUnit.testDone](https://api.qunitjs.com/callbacks/QUnit.testDone/)
 * `report` : the information reported by [QUnit.done](https://api.qunitjs.com/callbacks/QUnit.done/)

-When the tests are done, the resulting object is **stored for later reuse**.
+When the tests are done, the resulting object is **serialized for later reuse**.
 Once the file is generated, the browser is shut down using the `stop` API.

 A new parameter is added to the job :
 * `tstReportDir` : the directory where store reports